GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

 org-wiki uses files at the top level of its organizational structure.
 Links to the topic files are placed in a single index file.
 The topic files are divided into headings and subheadings of various levels.
-If necessary, any file could be quiclky accessed through the Emacs [SpeedBar](https://www.emacswiki.org/emacs/SpeedBar) module.
+If necessary, any file could be quickly accessed through the Emacs [SpeedBar](https://www.emacswiki.org/emacs/SpeedBar) module.

 ![org-wiki hierarchy](/posts/images/org-wiki-hierarchy.png)